marsyang2410/cny_greetings/README.md

-# 蛇年賀詞生成器 Chinese New Year Greetings Generator 🧧
+# 蛇年賀詞生成器 CNY Greetings Generator 🧧

 A simple and responsive web app to generate festive Chinese New Year greetings.
 Built with **Next.js**, **TypeScript**, and **Tailwind CSS**, and deployed on **Vercel**.
 Click a button to get a random greeting and share the joy of the season!